MichaelCurrin/unicron/README.md

 ## Existing tools

-I did find a possible solution that was recommended online using a combination of `anacron` and `at` together.
-But the drawback is that those tools only work on _Linux_ and I need to solve the case on _macOS_.
-So I made this tool.
+Why code something new?
+Well, I did find a possible solution that was recommended online using a combination of `anacron` and `at` together (covered further below).
+But, the drawback is that those tools only work on _Linux_ and I need to solve the case on _macOS_.
+So I made _Uni-Cron_.

-There are a lot of tutorials and conversations online around scheduling tasks on Unix-like systems with `cron`, `crontab`, `anacron` and `at`.
-These are summarized below.
+I read some tutorials and conversations online around scheduling tasks on Unix-like systems with `cron`, `crontab`, `anacron` and `at`.
+These tools are summarized below.

 - `cron` - Run tasks at a varying frequencies, from every minute to once a year.
 If the machine is off during a schedule time, the job will not run.
-- `anacron` - Run tasks up to once per day using `cron` configuration, except this tool expects that the machine may not be on all the time so is able catch up on any missed tasks.
+- `anacron` - Run tasks up to once per day using `cron` configuration, except this `anacron` expects that the machine may not be on all the time so is able catch up on any missed tasks.
+The downside though is that if a daily task fails, `anacron` will not retry it.
 - `at` - Schedule a task in the future in a queue of tasks, when system resources allow.
 - `anacron` with `at` - It has been suggested online to use `anacron` to kick off the jobs when the machine comes online.
 Then every time there is a failure, use `at` to get the job to schedule another run off itself later in the day.
 Repeat this until a success.